fieldtrip/website/tutorial/plotting.md

 If you right-click with the mouse on the colorbar in the figure, you can also do this interactively.

 To interactively explore higher-dimensional data (such as TFR data) on the surface, **[ft_sourceplot](/reference/ft_sourceplot)** cannot be used.
-You can make selections of a specific time and/or frequency and make a series of sublplots.
+You can make selections of a specific time and/or frequency and make a series of subplots.

 #### Higher dimensional source-level data